Beaver Lake Resort Trail - Lake Cowichan, BC. Photo Courtesy of the Beaver Lake Resort

 Begin your journey in British Columbia’s capital, Victoria.
 With a stronghold of British traditions, Victoria‘s double-decker buses, horse-drawn carriages, meticulously kept gardens, and the tradition of formal afternoon tea has contributed to the city’s long-standing reputation of being a bit of Britain on British Columbia’s west coast.

-Victoria, the capital city of British Columbia, was originally established in 1843 by James Douglas as a fort for the Hudson's Bay Company.
+Victoria, the capital city of British Columbia, was originally established in 1843 by James Douglas as a fort for the Hudson’s Bay Company.
 Bastion Square marks the site where a portion of the fort once stood, although all that remains now are two iron rings set into the rocks at the foot of Fort Street, next to the old Customs House.
-Recently, Victoria has become a mecca for outdoor adventurers.
+Today, Victoria has become a destination for outdoor adventurers.
 With a mild climate well suited for kayaking, cycling, hiking, fishing, golfing, windsurfing, and diving; outdoors enthusiasts here are active year round.
-Victoria's Inner Harbour is always bustling with kayaks, whale watching boats, ferries and float plains.
+Victoria‘s Inner Harbour is always bustling with kayaks, whale watching boats, ferries and float planes.
 The city is also steeped in rich history that is put on show throughout the many museums, heritage buildings, and China town.
-Explore native totems and artwork in the local parks, tour the legislative buildings and don't forget to walk through the extravagant Empress Hotel and the equally enchanting Buchart Gardens.
+Explore native totems and artwork in the local parks, tour the legislative buildings and don’t forget to walk through the extravagant Empress Hotel and the equally enchanting Buchart Gardens.

 From Mill Bay there are two alternative routes to Victoria.
 The first option is to drive south on the Trans-Canada Highway 1 through Malahat.
 This unincorporated district is located 30 minutes north of Victoria, and is named after the Malahat First Nation.
 The area is located in a hilly rugged region of heavy forest and the drive along Highway 1 features very steep cliffs.
 The local road was first cut as a cattle trail in 1861, and later upgraded to wagon-road standards in 1884.
-It became a paved road in 1911, and is commonly known as Malahat Drive or The Malahat Highway.
+It became a paved road in 1911, and is commonly known as The Malahat Highway.
 The highway climbs to a summit of 356 m (1,156 ft) before dropping down into the Cowichan Valley.

 The alternate route is to board BC Ferries at Mill Bay and take a 25-minute sailing to Brentwood Bay.
 Although short, the ferry ride is a wonderfully scenic way to explore what is referred to as “Vancouver Island’s most beautiful shortcut”.
 One advantage to this route is that it lets you see the famous Buchart Gardens at Brentwood Bay.
 From Brentwood Bay, there’s a short ride back to Victoria via Highway 17, where your circle tour is complete.